segment-boneyard/nightmare/Readme.md

 Removes a given listener callback for an event.

 #### .screenshot([path][, clip])
+Screenshot is an alias of `toPNG`

+#### .toPng([path][, clip])
 Takes a screenshot of the current page.
 Useful for debugging.
 The output is always a `png`.
 Both arguments are optional.
 If `path` is provided, it saves the image to the disk.
 Otherwise it returns a `Buffer` of the image data.
 If `clip` is provided (as [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#wincapturepagerect-callback)), the image will be clipped to the rectangle.

-#### .toPng([path][, clip])
-Is an alias of screenshot

 #### .toJpeg([path][,compression, clip])
 Takes a screenshot of the current page.
 Useful for debugging.
 The output is always a `jpg`.
 All the arguments are optional.
 If `path` is provided, it saves the image to the disk.
 Otherwise it returns a `Buffer` of the image data.
 If `compression` is provided, it will compress to the specified compression.
 Otherwise it will default to `90`.
 If `clip` is provided (as [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#wincapturepagerect-callback)), the image will be clipped to the rectangle.